Sidney Gottlieb: Early years and education

 Gottlieb was born to Hungarian Jewish immigrant parents Fanny and Louis Gottlieb in the Bronx on August 3, 1918.
 His older brother was plant biologist David Gottlieb.
 A stutterer since childhood, he earned a master's degree in speech therapy from San Jose State University after retiring from the CIA.
 He was born with a club foot, which got him rejected from military service in World War II but did not prevent his pursuit of folk dancing, a lifelong passion.

 Gottlieb graduated from James Monroe High School in 1936, and enrolled in the free City College in NYC.
 He decided to transfer to a school that offered an agricultural biology course, and wished to attend the University of Wisconsin.
 In order to take the specialized courses he wished to have, he first attended Arkansas Tech University, where he studied botany, organic chemistry, and principles of dairying.
 His success at ATU won him admission to the University of Wisconsin, where he was mentored by Ira Baldwin, the assistant dean of the College of Agriculture.
 Gottlieb graduated magna cum laude in 1940.
-His accomplishments at the university, paired with a glowing recommendation from Baldwin, won him admission to the California Institute of Technology, where he received his Doctorate in Biochemistry in June 1943, writing his thesis: "Studies of Ascorbic Acid in Cowpeas."
+His accomplishments at the university, paired with a glowing recommendation from Baldwin, won him admission to the California Institute of Technology, where he received his Doctorate in Biochemistry in June 1943, writing his thesis: Studies on a Growth Inhibitor in Guayule.
+Gottlieb, Sidney (1943), Dissertation (Ph.D.), California Institute of Technology. doi:10.7907/TBXH-5W50.

 In his youth, Gottlieb was a socialist, having joined the Young People's Socialist League while attending the University of Wisconsin.

 Gottlieb met his wife, Margaret Moore, the daughter of a Presbyterian missionary, while attending CIT.
 Denied the chance of military service, he sought out another way to serve, and began looking for government work in Washington.
 By 1948, his wife and two daughters were living in a cabin near Vienna, Virginia, that had no electricity or running water.
 He was living there when he began working for the Central Intelligence Agency (CIA).
 His lifestyle was in contrast to that of the Ivy League men the CIA normally recruited.